wizdmio/wizdm/apps/wizdm/src/assets/docs/en/content/content.md

 public languageAllowed(lang: string): string;
 ```
 Checks whenever the given language locale code exists within the *supportedValues* from the global configuration returning the *defaultValue* if not.
-* `lang: string` - the language locate code to check
+* `lang: string` - the language locale code to check

 ---
 ```typescript